Choosing Hurtigruten cabins: differences, details

 This class (grades P, U and QJ, and F or FJ on some ships) mostly differentiates itself by adding a few amenities such as free water on board (otherwise you pay for even one glass at meals!), bathroom amenities, in-room coffee/tea-making facilities, and a TV (not that you should be sitting there watching TV with the Norwegian coast out your window).
 They are also usually on higher decks too.
 The P and U grade rooms are the same size range and configuration as Polar rooms, however.
 The QJ room is an interesting mix in that it is significantly larger – more like a mini-suite – but still less expensive because it has a limited or non-existent view.
-Honestly, a option worth considering since you don’t really spend a lot of time in the room looking out the window.
+Honestly, an option worth considering since you don’t really spend a lot of time in the room looking out the window.

 Hurtigruten Expedition Suites

 This is where the differences truly kick in.
 Not counting the expansive MX Owner’s Suite grade, these can be double, triple or quadruple the size of other cabin grades and are graded Q, M, MG and MX.
 Which means their size is more like most normal “European” hotel rooms to even like slightly larger such hotel rooms.
-Nevertheless, you have a bit of room to spread out, have some place to store luggage, get even more amenities (including free airport transfer in Bergen with private car), and aren’t constantly saying, “Excuse me” to move to the other side of the room!
+Nevertheless, you have a bit of room to spread out, have someplace to store luggage, get even more amenities (including free airport transfer in Bergen with private car), and aren’t constantly saying, “Excuse me” to move to the other side of the room!